wushouhe/fabric-tools/build-hyperledgerFabric-for-SLES-linux-on-z.md

 ----------------------------------
 To build the Golang bootstrap tool you will need to use an x86-based machine running an up-to-date version of Linux, e.g., RHEL 7.x.
-The Bootstrap Tool can also be created on an x86-based machine running an up-to-date version of SLES.
+The bootstrap tool can also be created on an x86-based machine running an up-to-date version of SLES.
 Simply replace the yum command with the equivalent zypper command.

 1. Install the dependencies: